hjjg200/telescribe/doc/Monitor.md

 ***#** `dev-writes`*

-Device writes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last reads count from the current one.
+Device writes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last writes count from the current one.

 This metrics **accept a parameter** and it is as defined under `dev-reads`.

 ***#** `dev-readBytes`*

-Device read bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last reads count from the current one.
+Device read bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last read bytes from the current one.

 This metrics **accept a parameter** and it is as defined under `dev-reads`.

 ***#** `dev-writeBytes`*

-Device write bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last reads count from the current one.
+Device write bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last write bytes from the current one.

 This metrics **accept a parameter** and it is as defined under `dev-reads`.